 Untouchable, directed by David Feige.
 (USA) – World Premiere.
 When a powerful Florida lobbyist discovered his daughter was sexually abused, he launched a crusade to pass some of the strictest sex offender laws in the country.
 Today, 800,000 people are listed in the sex offender registry, yet the cycles of abuse continue.
 David Feige's enlightening documentary argues for a new understanding of how we think about and legislate sexual abuse.

-Viewpoints Established in 2011, Viewpoints is Tribeca’s home for films with bold directorial visions, and embraces underrepresented perspectives, styles, and characters.
-The films encompass the fully realized, hyperreal worlds of High Rise, Equals, Nerdland and The Loner, while other films immerse us in the very real points of view of Syrian refugees, inmates in solitary confinement, and adult students pursuing their high school diploma.
+Viewpoints Established in 2011, Viewpoints is Tribeca’s home for films with bold directorial visions and embraces underrepresented perspectives, styles, and characters.
+The films encompass the fully realized, hyperreal worlds of High Rise, Equals, Nerdland, and The Loner, while other films immerse us in the very real points of view of Syrian refugees, inmates in solitary confinement, and adult students pursuing their high school diplomas.
 These 25 films are made up of 11 documentaries and 14 narratives from 15 countries.

-Nerdland, directed by Chris Prynoski, written by Andy Kevin Walker.
+Nerdland, directed by Chris Prynoski and written by Andy Kevin Walker.
 (USA) – World Premiere, Narrative.
 Nerdland is an R-rated cartoon comedy about celebrity, excess, and two showbiz nobodies, John (Paul Rudd) and Elliott (Patton Oswalt), with a plan to become famous—or even infamous—by the end of the night.
-Featuring an army of comedy cameos including Hannibal Buress, Laraine Newman, Mike Judge, Kate Micucci & Riki Lindhome, and Molly Shannon.
+It features an army of comedy cameos including Hannibal Buress, Laraine Newman, Mike Judge, Kate Micucci & Riki Lindhome, and Molly Shannon.

 Actor Martinez, directed and written by Nathan Silver and Mike Ott.
 (USA) – North American Premiere, Narrative.
 Arthur Martinez is a computer repairman and aspiring actor who commissions indie directors Mike Ott and Nathan Silver to film his life.
 In the directors’ first collaboration, we see them follow Arthur as he goes to work, drives around, and auditions for a love interest (Lindsay Burdge), leading them to question the meaning of the project, and ultimately that of identity and stardom.